Below are the Frequently Asked Questions submitted to FSA. If you have a question, please email us at email@example.com.

 Q. Where does the money from membership dues go?

-Approximately 70 percent of FSA’s annual expenses go right into programs that enhance law enforcement in all counties throughout the state.
+Approximately 70 percent of FSA’s annual expenses go directly into programs that enhance law enforcement in all counties throughout the state.
 These include training for Sheriffs’ Office staff, financing of youth programs, providing professional and legal services to sheriffs, organizing task forces, training conferences, discount purchasing programs, legislative services and more.

 FSA does not employ telemarketers or professional fundraisers and welcomes the scrutiny of all Florida citizens on financial matters.